DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

     - Also, the ability to set background color, overall transparency and top/bottom gutter distance.
 * Removed OSVersion < VISTA fix for WheelLeft/WheelRight, as even Win Vista is no longer supported by MS.
 * Removed explicit Cut/Copy/Paste keys (in pkl_keypress.ahk); use +{Del} / ^{Ins} / +{Ins} (or as I have used in my Extend mappings, }^{X/C/V ).
+* Made a PKL_Tables.ini file for info tables that were formerly internal.
+This way, the user can make additions as necessary.
+* Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central doc that layouts can point to.
+    - Dead key list and file path in DreymaR_layout (but use dk## in the layout itself, for compatibility!)
+    - If no lookup is specified, PKL defaults to the local file as before
+    - This way, one change in a DK will affect all layouts using that DK
+    - DK images may still be kept in the layout dir (or a subdir to avoid clutter), as they are layout dependent
+    - DK imgs named <name>_dk<#> for state <#> (add s6/7 where applicable?!)
+    - DeadKey_Acute_CdhAisoWsl_s1.png [for Curl-DH Angle-ISO Wide-Slash]?

 TODO:
 -----

-* Alternative mapping format, like TMK?
+* Alternative mapping format, like TMK or my own KLD?
 But keep backwards compatibility.
     - Overmuch for layouts?!
 Besides, there are conversion tools like the one by Aldo Gunsing.
     - Neat idea for scancode and virtual key remapping!
 Make it possible to leave entries open.

+* Would it be possible to make single-key images so that they may be remapped?
+    - But that'd require some sort of position map, maybe KLD-based.
+    - Also, not sure whether rendering would be smooth enough?

 * Truly transparent image background without the image frame.
 Overall transparency (but not transparent color?) works.
+    - Transparent foreground images for all states and dead keys.
+    - Also for dead key state 6/7

 * Generate key mapping images from layout files and my .svg by scripting InkScape?